Transport coefficients of chiral fluid dynamics using low-energy effective models: Quasiparticle model for the Boltzmann equation

-Above, $\beta=1/T$ is the inverse temperature and $u^\mu$ is the 4-velocity.
+Above, $\beta=1/T$ is the inverse temperature and $u^\mu$ is the four-velocity.
 The matching condition above defines the temperature $T=1/\beta$.
 Using the matching condition (\ref{matching1}), the differential equation for the background field $B$, Eq. (\ref{background}), becomes

 where the notation $\langle \cdot \cdot \cdot \rangle_{0}$ denotes momentum integrals over the local equilibrium distribution function.
-The definition of the 4-velocity is obtained by imposing that the energy diffusion 4-current vanishes, as is usually done in simulations of heavy ion collisions.
+The definition of the four-velocity is obtained by imposing that the energy diffusion four-current vanishes, as is usually done in simulations of heavy ion collisions.

 For this matching condition, we can assume that $B$ only depends on the temperature, and hence obtain the following simple relation,